 On May 29, 1945, 118 Marlborough was purchased from Annette Mitchell by Dr. John Stephen Scott, a dentist, and his wife, Helen G. (Davis) Scott.
 They previously had been lodgers at 274 Clarendon and before that at 351 Marlborough.

 J. Stephen Scott died in November of 1945.
 Helen Scott continued to live at 118 Marlborough and accept lodgers until about 1947.

-> On July 16, 1947, 118 Marlborough was purchased from Helen Scott by Lucy Letitia (Purdy) Gilnor, the widow of Roy Gilnor, who operated it as a lodging house.
+On July 16, 1947, 118 Marlborough was purchased from Helen Scott by Lucy Letitia (Purdy) Gilnor, the former wife of Roy Gilnor, who operated it as a lodging house.
 She previously had lived at 291 Beacon.
-She continued to lived at 118 Marlborough and to operate it as a lodging house in 1954, but moved thereafter to 70 Commonwealth.
+She continued to live at 118 Marlborough and to operate it as a lodging house in 1954, but moved thereafter to 70 Commonwealth.

-> On June 13, 1955, 118 Marlborough was acquired from Lucy Gilnor by Robert N. Benoit, who operated it as a lodging house.
+On June 13, 1955, 118 Marlborough was acquired from Lucy Gilnor by Robert N. Benoit, who operated it as a lodging house.
 He previously had lived in Salem.

 On December 1, 1967, 118 Marlborough was acquired from Robert Benoit by Anthony P. Baker and his wife, Matilda M. Baker.
 It continued to be a multiple dwelling, either apartments or a lodging house.

 In June of 1977, the Volunteer Cooperative Bank foreclosed on its mortgage to the Bakers and took possession of the house.